0foo/study_notes/rhcsa/topics/package_management/dnf_groups.md

 ### DNF groups

+* environment group
+    * An environment group is a larger collection of RHEL packages that provides all necessary software to build the operating system foundation for a desired purpose.

+* group
+    * A group, on the other hand, is a small bunch of RHEL packages that serve a common purpose.

 * `dnf group list`
     * To list all available and installed package groups from all repositories
     * pass as a final parameter